How to create a React Checkbox

 export default App;

-By using and an , we can keep track of the checkbox's value via .
+By using React’s useState Hook and an event handler, we can keep track of the checkbox’s value via React’s state.
 Next we may want to create a Checkbox component which can be used more than once throughout a React project.
-Therefore, we will extract it as a new and to it:
+Therefore, we will extract it as a new function component and pass the necessary props to it:

 import * as React from 'react';